This post may contain affiliate links. Please read our disclosure policy.

 I am not saying that this is right for everyone, so please hear me out.
 My husband and I both work from home, so this works for us.
-Two of our kids are home with us during the day, and our older children go to school until 3:30.
+Two of our kids stay home with us during the day, and our older children go to school until 3:30.
 We have plenty of family time daily from 3:30 until bedtime.

-Before he worked from home, I used to have the kids showered and in their pajamas before he got home, to give us more time together.
+Before my husband worked from home, I used to have the kids showered and in their pajamas before he got home, to give us more time together.
 Remember that it is quality over quantity.

-This does not happen every night (although I would love it if they all went to bed at 7:00 every night)!
-During wrestling season, our older boys are up until 8:00 (practice is late), but the younger ones still go to bed early.
-(Sometimes the younger ones will fall asleep in the car at 6:00 on our way to drop the older kids off at practice… and I just take them up to bed and they sleep ALL NIGHT LONG.
-They never wake up during the transition to bed.
-I know its crazy, but when I try to wake them, they are NOT happy, so on those nights, I just let it go).
+Sometimes, it’s even earlier than 7:00.
+A few years ago, when my youngest kids were 3 & 5, they would fall asleep in the car at 6:00 on our way to drop the older kids off at practice… and I just take them up to bed and they slept ALL NIGHT LONG.
+They never woke up during the transition to bed.
+I know it’s crazy, but when I try to wake them, they are NOT happy, so on those nights, I just let it go.

 Remember- our bedtime certainly isn’t for everyone, but it works for us.
 It is healthy for our kids to get that amount of sleep and it helps them overall.
-Quality sleep + healthy foods make a huge difference in our kids.
+Quality sleep + healthy foods make a huge difference for children (and adults).

-On the other hand, for those of you that have a late bedtime, my very dear, long-time friend, Julia, has always had a late bedtime and her children follow her lead.
+I wanted to share a story, for those of you that have a late bedtime.
+My very dear, long-time friend, Julia, has always had a late bedtime and her children follow her lead.
 They stay up well past 10:00 and it works for them.
 They sleep in every morning and they are happy, healthy, smart children.
 Her children are the same ages as mine.
 I know that I need to wait until 11:00 or later to talk to her on the phone. 🙂

 I hope this helped to shed a little light on families with early bedtimes.
 Sleep well… no matter the time!♥